Femke Halsema

 Femke Halsema (/nl/; born 25 April 1966) is a Dutch politician and filmmaker serving as Mayor of Amsterdam since 2018.
 She is the first woman to hold the position on a non-interim basis.
-She previously was a member of the House of Representatives for the leftist green party, GroenLinks from 1998 to 2011, and served as the party's parliamentary leader from 2002 to 2010.
+She was previously a member of the House of Representatives for the leftist green party, GroenLinks (1998–2011), and served as the party's parliamentary leader (2002–2010).

 Early life

 Family background

-Halsema was born in 1966 in Haarlem, the Netherlands, in a Dutch social democratic family.
-They moved to Enschede, a town in the east of the Netherlands, close to the German border (Twente).
-Her father W. Halsema was a sport teacher and director of the municipal service for physical education, sport and recreation (Dienst lichamelijke opvoeding, sport en recreatie) of Enschede.
-For a long time, from 1982 until 1994, her mother Olga Halsema-Fles was an alderwoman responsible for social affairs and employment for the Labour Party (PvdA) in Enschede.
-Her mother was also a member of the Dutch Social Insurance Advisory Board (College van Toezicht Sociale Verzekeringen).
+Halsema was born in 1966 in Haarlem, the Netherlands, into a Dutch social democratic family.
+The family later moved to Enschede, a town in the eastern Netherlands near the German border in the Twente region.
+Her father W. Halsema was a sport teacher and served as director of the municipal service for physical education, sport and recreation (Dienst lichamelijke opvoeding, sport en recreatie) in Enschede.

+From 1982 to 1994, her mother, Olga Halsema-Fles, served as an alderwoman in Enschede for the Labour Party (PvdA), with responsibility for social affairs and employment.
+She was also a member of the Dutch Social Insurance Advisory Board (College van Toezicht Sociale Verzekeringen).